AnhMinhHoangLe/robotfriend-reactjs/README.md

 # `About`

 This application is about my first practice for basic ReactJS. </br>
-It shows a list of robots which is included their profile.
+It shows a list of robots which is also included in each robot's profile.

 # `Function`